tfreundo/TensorFlow_TextGenerator/README.md

 ## Configuration
 The most relevant parameters and settings are configurable via the [config.json](config.json) file.
+For most scenarios you don't actually have to edit the code yourself, just the config.

 * __preprocessing__: Parameters specific to the preprocessing phase
   * __exec_preprocessing__: Whether preprocessing should be exectued or not